-The only accurate diagnosis of rabies is via examination of the brain material, after death.
+The only accurate diagnosis of rabies is via examination of the brain material or a direct fluorescence antibody test, after death.

 There is no effective treatment for rabies in cats and euthanasia is necessary.
 Due to the serious nature of the disease and the risks of transmission to humans, if rabies is suspected submission of the head to the proper authorities is required for rabies testing.

-If you believe that you have been bitten by an animal infected with rabies, immediate medical attention is vital.
+Seek immediate medical care if you believe you have bitten by an animal infected with rabies.

-All cats in affected areas should be vaccinated with a killed vaccine at 3-4 months of age, or as recommended by your veterinarian/local authorities.
+Vaccinate all cats in affected areas with the rabies vaccine at 3-4 months of age.

 Avoid letting your cats free-roam.